samoyed-health-foundation/website/site/content/databases/q-and-a.md

 genetic blueprint, which could help the investigators find a treatment or test for our breed.

-### 5. Most research or DNA banks only ask me to release my animal\'s DNA for their use in research.
+### 5. Most research or DNA banks only ask me to release my animal's DNA for their use in research.
 Why am I being asked to sign a release document that looks so legal?

-It is common practice that most research institutions or DNA banks do not provide the owner, who is donating their animal\'s DNA for research, with full disclosure of the owner's rights, as the owner of the animal\'s DNA.
+It is common practice that most research institutions or DNA banks do not provide the owner, who is donating their animal's DNA for research, with full disclosure of the owner's rights, as the owner of the animal's DNA.
 When you enter a Samoyed into the Samoyed DNA Bank you are trusting the Foundation to make the right decisions for our owners and our breed.
 Your Foundation wants you to fully understand all the aspects of your DNA ownership.
 We feel it is your right to know and